w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

 * explain how people with disabilities rely on appropriate table markup and clear relations between header and data cells to understand, navigate, and process information presented in data tables
-* provide data tables as alternative data visualizations for charts, diagrams, and infographics
+* provide data tables as an alternative to data visualizations contained in charts, diagrams, and infographics
 * designate the cell role and scope in a table, including header and data cells
 * provide table summaries and descriptions to help users understand the purpose of complex tables
 * collaborate with designers and developers to present multi-column content using CSS styles instead of layout tables